douglascm/timescale_assignment/README.md

 * Install Python
 * [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-* Create new project folder
+* Create a new project folder
-    * Create a new empty gitlab project [here](https://github.com/new)
+    * Create a new empty Gitlab project [here](https://github.com/new)
-    * Navigate on terminal to user/developer
+    * Navigate on the terminal to user/developer
     * Create a new folder and navigate into it, then run `git init --initial-branch=<default-branch>` on the terminal.
     * Show hidden files, navigate to .git folder, your config file should be:
     ```